malwake-git/smartmethods-AI-track/Task2: Indoor navigation system/README.md

 - http://wiki.ros.org/Robots/evarobot
 - https://github.com/inomuh/evarobot

-Moreover, we will go through the steps in here to clarify some hidden concepts and ideas about this task.
+Moreover, we will go through the steps to clarify some hidden concepts and ideas about this task.

-First, let's go on and install some needed packages for the task
+First, let's go on and install some needed packages for this task
 ```
 sudo apt update